the-codingschool/ANES-dataset-analysis/ArjunsProject/README.md

 Null hypothesis: A person's financial situation does not affect the political party that they affiliate with.

-Alternate hypothesis: A person's financial situation can affect the political party that they affiliate with.
+Alternate hypothesis: Recent information about a person's financial situation has the most effect on the political party that they affiliate with.